 Our hydrographic survey company has extensive experience in the planning, collection, processing and reporting of data needed to meet the strict guidelines set by government hydrographic authorities.

 We undertake river surveys for clients who hold valuable mineral resources upstream and plan to utilise adjacent or nearby river systems to transport the resource to market.
 These surveys are undertaken to determine if it is navigationally feasible and viable to use the river for transport in lieu of building expensive rail or road infrastructure.
-Our objective is to provide our clients the data which details the safest navigable route through complex river systems and areas of mobile river bed which may change over time.
+Our objective is to provide our clients with the data which details the safest navigable route through complex river systems and areas of mobile river bed which may change over time.

 We have the experience and capabilities needed to manage the ‘heighting’ or reduction of sounding challenge posed by long river systems where the variation in water level along the course of the river is significant.